Search Results

 Joint plane orientations must intersect the slope planes in a kinematically admissible manner, such that a block is formed which is capable of being removed from the slope.

 RocSlope2 automatically performs a Combination Analysis and considers all possible combinations of joints which can form a block.
-The combinations of joints considered can be from a single list of joint data, or two sets which can be enabled using the Use Joint Sets option.
+The combinations of joints considered can be from a single list or multiple sets of joint data.

-If you are using the Basal Joint option for Wedge Analysis, an additional third joint plane can be defined.
+If you are using the Basal Joint option for Wedge Analysis, an additional Basal joint set will be added.

 To define the Joint Orientations: